YellowJacketLinux/yjl-sysusers/INSTALL.md

     make install

-More properly when building an RPM package etc.:
+More properly when building an RPM package:

-    DESTDIR=%{buildroot} make install
+    DESTDIR=%{buildroot} make install-rpm

+See the reference `yjl-sysusers.spec` file.

 __Fifth__, if your `yjl-sysusers.json` file is complete for the static UID/GID assignments of your GNU/Linux distribution, consider